 If you’re interested in other areas of South Africa: check out my one month road trip from Cape Town to Johannesburg.

 Have you been to Johannesburg?
-Which area would you recommend?
+What would you consider the best things to do in Maboneng?
+Or which other area would you recommend?